Prize (law): Paris Declaration Respecting Maritime Law (1856)

 The Declaration did contain a juridical novelty, making it possible for the first time in history that nations not represented at the establishment and/or the signing of a multilateral treaty, could access as a party afterwards.
 Again in the plain wordings of the treaty:

-"The present Declaration is not and shall not be binding, except between those Powers who have acceded, or shall accede, to it."
+The present Declaration is not and shall not be binding, except between those Powers who have acceded, or shall accede, to it."

-The declaration has been written in French, translated in English and the two versions have been sent to nations worldwide with the invitation to access, leading to the acceding of altogether 55 nations, a big step towards the globalisation of international law.
-This broad acceptance wouldn't otherwise have been possible in such a short period.
+The declaration was written in French, translated into English and the two versions were sent to nations worldwide with the invitation to access, leading to the acceding of altogether 55 nations, a big step towards the globalisation of international law.
+This broad acceptance would not otherwise have been possible in such a short period.

-The United States however, were not a signatory and had reasons not to accede the treaty afterwards.
+The United States however, were not a signatory and had reasons not to accede to the treaty afterwards.
 After having received the invitation to accede, the US Secretary of State, William L. Marcy a lawyer and judge, wrote a letter dated 14 July 1856 to other nations, among which The Netherlands:

-"The United States have learned with sincere regret that in one or two instances, the four propositions, with all the conditions annexed, have been promptly, and this Government cannot but think, unadvisedly accepted without restriction or qualification."
+The United States have learned with sincere regret that in one or two instances, the four propositions, with all the conditions annexed, have been promptly, and this Government cannot but think, unadvisedly accepted without restriction or qualification.